-Who Pays for Food When Houseguests Visit?
+Who Should Pay for Food When Houseguests Visit?

 Summer is almost here, and for many, this year’s vacation season won’t be ruined by the pandemic.
 Now that the Centers for Disease Control and Prevention has dropped the recommendation to wear a mask or physically distance in all settings for fully vaccinated people, there will likely be a surge in travel.